SparklyPower/SparklyPaper/README.md

 <h1 align="center">✨ SparklyPaper ✨</h1>
 </p>

-SparklyPower's Paper fork, with a mix of weird & crazy patches from other forks!
+SparklyPower's Paper fork, with blazing high-performance improvements for large servers!

-While our fork is mostly cherry-picked patches from other forks, we do have some handmade patches too to add and optimize some of the things that we have in our server!
+Our fork has handmade patches to add and optimize some of the things that we have in our server, with some cherry-picked patches from other forks.

 ## Features

-This does not include all patches included in SparklyPaper, only the patches exclusive to SparklyPaper!
+This does not include all patches included in SparklyPaper, only the patches handmade for SparklyPaper!
 To see all patches, check out the ["patches" directory](patches).

 SparklyPaper's config file is `sparklypaper.yml`, the file is, by default, placed on the root of your server.